tscanlin/developers.optimizely.com/src/content/javascript/reference/index.md

 window['optimizely'].data.experiments
 ```

 This is an object with information about all the experiments for this project file.
-The keys of `window['optimizely'].data.experiment` are the experiment ids, which can be found in the diagnostic report for your experiment.
+The keys of `window['optimizely'].data.experiments` are the experiment ids, which can be found in the diagnostic report for your experiment.

 #### Experiment Code